 to help service agencies (both purchasers and providers) develop their own competence to provide and sustain high quality, comprehensive community care services

 The Tizard Centre is part of the School of Social Policy, Sociology and Social Research at the University of Kent at Canterbury.

-In 1983 Jim Mansell was appointed as a lecturer with funding from the then South East Thames Regional Health Authority to coordinate staff training initiatives in support of the development of community services for people with learning disabilities.
-As resettlement from hospital to community accelerated, the work expanded to include the Special Development Team, a ground-breaking initiative to develop community services for people with seriously challenging behaviour, and new courses at the University to help train the new staff who would lead services in the community.
+In 1983 Jim Mansell (1952-2012) was appointed as a lecturer with funding from the then South East Thames Regional Health Authority to coordinate staff training initiatives in support of the development of community services for people with learning disabilities.
 The remit of the Centre broadened to include mental health and older people.
-Initially based in Psychology as the Centre for the Applied Psychology of Social Care, increasing independence and multidisciplinarity was reflected in the name change to the Tizard Centre in 1993.
-The Centre now focuses primarily on learning disability and community care and is part of the top-rated School of Social Policy, Sociology and Social Research.
+Initially based in Psychology, increasing independence and multidisciplinarity was reflected in the name change to the Tizard Centre in 1993 with Prof Mansell as the Director.
+The Centre now focuses primarily on learning disability and community care.

 The Centre's work reflects their contribution in its commitment to social justice, in the way it focuses on the relationship between policy, management and practice and in bridging psychology, social policy and other related disciplines to help improve services.